AAR Estimates Impact of Mesa's Bankruptcy on Third Quarter Results

 Related news

 Wood Dale, Illinois — AAR CORP.
-(NYSE: AIR), a leading provider of aviation services to commercial and government operators, MROs, and OEMs, announced today it has selected Tom Hoferer as its Vice President of Repair and Engineering Services.
-In this role Hoferer will oversee the Company’s Maintenance, Repair, and Overhaul (MRO) Services and Mobility Systems operations.
+(NYSE: AIR), a leading provider of aviation services to commercial and government operators, MROs, and OEMs, announced that Sharon Purnell has joined the Company as Senior Vice President and Chief Human Resources Officer.
+In this role, Purnell will oversee the Company’s global Human Resources department, including its recruitment, talent management, and engagement initiatives.

 Wood Dale, Illinois — AAR CORP.
-(NYSE: AIR), a leading provider of aviation services to commercial and government operators, MROs, and OEMs, announced a distribution agreement with Cloud Cap Technology, a Collins Aerospace Mission Systems business.
+(NYSE: AIR), a leading provider of aviation services to commercial and government operators, MROs, and OEMs, announced today that it has completed the divestiture of its non-core Landing Gear Overhaul business to GA Telesis for $51 million.